Symmetric Arithmetic Circuits: Concluding Discussion

 The definitions of symmetric functions given in Section~\ref{sec:symmetric-functions} extend easily to polynomials.
 So, for a group $G$ acting on $X$, a polynomial $p \in \ff[X]$ is said to be $G$-symmetric if $\sigma p = p$ for all $\sigma \in G$.
 It is clear that a $G$-symmetric polynomial determines a $G$-symmetric function.
 We define \emph{fully symmetric}, \emph{matrix symmetric}, \emph{square symmetric} and \emph{transpose symmetric} polynomials analogously.
 Every matrix symmetric polynomial is also square symmetric.
 Also, every transpose symmetric polynomial is square symmetric.
 The permanent $\PERM_n$ is both matrix symmetric and transpose symmetric, while the determinant $\DET_n$ is transpose symmetric, but not matrix symmetric.

-What are standardly called the \emph{symmetric polynomials} are, in our terminology, fully symmetric.
+What are usually called the \emph{symmetric polynomials} are, in our terminology, fully symmetric.
 In particular, the homogeneous polynomial $\sum_{i \in [n]}x_i^r$ is fully symmetric.
 There is a known lower bound of $\Omega(n \log r)$ on the size of any circuit expressing this polynomial~\cite{BaurS83}.
 It is worth remarking that the matching upper bound is achieved by a fully symmetric circuit.
 Thus, at least in this case, there is no gain to be made by breaking symmetries in the circuit.
-Similarly, we have tight upper and lower bounds for the elementary symmetric polynomials $\sum_{S \subseteq [n] : |S|=k}\prod_{i\in S}x_i$ over infinite fields~\cite{ShpilkaW01}.
-Again, the upper bound is achieved by fully symmetric circuits.
+Similarly, we have tight quadratic upper and lower bounds for depth-3 circuits for the elementary symmetric polynomials $\sum_{S \subseteq [n] : |S|=k}\prod_{i\in S}x_i$ over infinite fields~\cite{ShpilkaW01}.
+The upper bound is obtained by the interpolation method and it can be seen that this is achieved by fully symmetric circuits.
+To be precise, the polynomial is computed as the coefficient of $t^{n-k}$ in $\prod_{i=1}^n (t+x_i)$, which is obtained by interpolation from computing $\prod_{i=1}^n (t+x_i)$ at $n+1$ distinct values of $t$.
+Note that, for any fixed constant $t$, $\prod_{i=1}^n (t+x_i)$ is given by a fully symmetric circuit of size $O(n)$, and these can be combined to get the interpolant.
+The resulting circuit is still fully symmetric since a permutation of the variables $x_i$ fixes the polynomial $\prod_{i=1}^n (t+x_i)$.